 Even the most fantastic content can be thwarted by an underwhelming blog design.
-As your organization turns into a blogging machine, it’s not difficult for the content to become your sole point of focus, thus ignoring crucial elements of blog design that would help boost your organization’s traffic and leads.
+Apparently, you already know how to start a blog considering your organization turns into a blogging machine, it’s not difficult for the content to become your sole point of focus, thus ignoring crucial elements of blog design that would help boost your organization’s traffic and leads.

 Of course, the best way to determine the topic and personality of a blog is through its imagery, color palette, style, and logo placement.
 This allows you to entice users into headlines, encourage reading and interactions, create lasting impressions, and optimize everything for conversions.

 The question is: where should you begin?
 How should everything be organized in order to boost subscribers and conversion rates while maintaining a visually pleasing appearance?
 What is the best blog design that looks good, boosts your conversions and credibility, and gives your visitors a sense of feeling right at home?

 In order to help you learn how to design a blog, we’ve put together a list of the most crucial elements to designing your blog and how each of these elements will help boost your numbers and optimize your blog.